Interview with Maria Golia, author of Ornette Coleman: The Territory And The Adventure - Jerry Jazz Musician

 MG Fort Worth was really alive with music, which was a discovery for me.
 It was a stopover for all kinds of musicians, big regional and national names, and several black neighborhoods had hot club scenes.
 Many great musicians came out of Texas, so there was a lot going on, and Ornette grew up in the midst of it.

 The neighborhood he grew up in was close to one of the strips where a lot of music was being played, and in places that are famous, or should be famous.
 For example, a “who’s who” of jazz played the Jim Hotel, including Louis Armstrong and Ella Fitzgerald, and great rhythm and blues and blues artists played there as well.
 So, great musicians came through Fort Worth, but Fort Worth also produced them – Ornette is only one of them.
-Others included his good friend John Carter, who was a composer and clarinetist, the drummer Charles Moffett, the great saxophonist Julius Hemphill, the reeds player Prince Lasha, and King Curtis Ousley, who played with Aretha Franklin and then went the R&B route.
+Others included his good friend John Carter, who was a composer and clarinetist, the drummer Charles Moffett, the great saxophonist Julius Hemphill, the reeds player Prince Lasha, the saxophonist Dewey Redman, and King Curtis Ousley, who played with Aretha Franklin and then went the R&B route.
 All of these guys were not only from Fort Worth, they all went to the same high school, I.M.
 Terrell, the only black high school for miles around.
 So, it was a very happening music scene when Ornette was growing up.

 JJM And this music scene was inspirational for him…